someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 ## Step 1 - Logging In, Getting Updated & Installing Apache2

-You will need to be ssh'd in your Ubuntu 16.04 server before starting.
+You will need to ssh into your Ubuntu 16.04 server before starting.

 1.1 Procede to next step after copying & pasting the code below: